catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 _5. Future features
-	- Read the customforge.net website (Parse costonsforge.com and enrich the DB/Library w playthrough videos, yb preview, update required, release notes....)
+	-- Read the customforge.net website (Parse costonsforge.com and enrich the DB/Library w playthrough videos, yb preview, update required, release notes....)
 		- Reconcile the version no
 		- Keep Download links
-	- Help manage and create MultiTracks
+	-- Help manage and create MultiTracks
-		- Based on a original track plus aaudicity track creat e a new version -- Manage Official DLCs
+		- Based on a original track plus audicity track create a new version -- Manage Official DLCs
 		- Ability to create a package out of a list of Official DLCs -- Initially all DCLS will be manually matched & hardcoded as to the audio file name and the song title
 		+ Hide specific Official songs from view/Main screen
-	+ Flag files with no bass, no sections, no lyrics, no preview no DD, riff repeater..
+	+ Flag files with no bass, no sections, no lyrics, no preview, no DD, riff repeater..
 		-- FIX when possible
 	+ Show duplicates and solve conflicts
 	+ Audio Preview full track&preview track